Heather Ingman: Academic

 Ingman first taught in the School of French at Trinity College Dublin (TCD) from the early 1980s for ten years.
 She moved back to the UK for her second PhD, and took up a post at the University of Hull, as lecturer in English, specialising in women's studies, for eight years.
 She secured her PhD from Loughborough University, on women's inter-war fiction, in 1996.

 She returned, after about ten years, to Dublin, to work at the Department of English at Trinity College, in time becoming an adjunct professor.
-She later also took up a post at the Centre for Women's Studies within TCD; she is currently a visiting research fellow at what is now the Centre for Gender and Womens Studies.
+She later also took up a post at the Centre for Women's Studies within TCD; she is currently a visiting research fellow at what is now the Centre for Gender and Women's Studies.
 Ingman also speaks regularly at conferences, has been interviewed on radio, and supervises and has acted as external examiner for PhD candidates in at least five universities in the UK, Ireland and the USA.

 Ingman is also an Honorary Research Fellow of the Research Institute of Irish and Scottish Studies at the University of Aberdeen.

 After an early monograph, Ingman published academic papers regularly over more than fifteen years, and wrote, edited or co-edited eight academic texts from 1998 to 2018, several of which are major topic surveys, widely held in academic libraries.